Nicolae Ceaușescu: July Theses

 Ceaușescu visited China, North Korea, Mongolia and North Vietnam in 1971.
 He took great interest in the idea of total national transformation as embodied in the programmes of North Korea's Juche and China's Cultural Revolution.
-He was also inspired by the personality cults of North Korea's Kim Il-sung and China's Mao Zedong.
-Journalist Edward Behr claimed that Ceaușescu admired both Mao and Kim as leaders who not only totally dominated their nations, but had also used totalitarian methods coupled with significant ultra-nationalism mixed in with communism in order to transform both China and North Korea into major world powers.
+He was also inspired by the personality cults of North Korea's Kim Il Sung and China's Mao Zedong.
+Journalist Edward Behr claimed that Ceaușescu admired both Mao and Kim as leaders who not only totally dominated their nations but had also used totalitarian methods coupled with significant ultra-nationalism mixed in with communism in order to transform both China and North Korea into major world powers.
 Furthermore, that Kim and even more so Mao had broken free of Soviet control were additional sources of admiration for Ceaușescu.
 According to British journalist Edward Behr, Elena Ceaușescu allegedly bonded with Mao's wife, Jiang Qing.
 Behr wrote that the possibility that what Ceaușescu had seen in both China and North Korea were "vast Potemkin villages for the hoodwinking of gullible foreign guests" was something that never seemed to have crossed his mind.
 Shortly after returning home, he began to emulate North Korea's system.
 North Korean books on Juche were translated into Romanian and widely distributed inside the country.

 On 6 July 1971, he delivered a speech before the executive committee of the Romanian Communist Party.
 This quasi-Maoist speech, which came to be known as the July Theses, contained seventeen proposals.
-Among these were: continuous growth in the "leading role" of the Party; improvement of Party education and of mass political action; youth participation on large construction projects as part of their "patriotic work"; an intensification of political-ideological education in schools and universities, as well as in children's, youth and student organizations; and an expansion of political propaganda, orienting radio and television shows to this end, as well as publishing houses, theatres and cinemas, opera, ballet, artists' unions, promoting a "militant, revolutionary" character in artistic productions.
-The liberalization of 1965 was condemned and an index of banned books and authors was re-established.
+Among these were: continuous growth in the "leading role" of the Party; improvement of Party education and of mass political action; youth participation on large construction projects as part of their "patriotic work"; an intensification of political-ideological education in schools and universities, as well as in children's, youth and student associations; and an expansion of political propaganda, orienting radio and television shows to this end, as well as publishing houses, theatres and cinemas, opera, ballet, artists' unions, promoting a "militant, revolutionary" character in artistic productions.
+Gheorghiu-Dej's process of removing Stalinist policies and Stalin's cult of personality between 1956 and 1965 was condemned and an index of banned books and authors was re-established.